arvkevi/openhumansimputer/README.md

 `$ pipenv run python manage.py collectstatic`

-*Please note you can ignore the following warning message:*
- > You have requested to collect static files at the destination location as specified in your settings:

- > > development:~/your_project/staticfiles

- > This will overwrite existing files!

- > Are you sure you want to do this?

 Now we are ready to run the app locally.
 Enter the command `$ pipenv run heroku local`, and don't worry if you see the following warning: